quornian/logseq-modules/README.md

 /* </logseq-modules styles> */
 ```

-making updates and removal easy.

 ### Transformations

+To aid in the development of modules, certain files are edited as Clojure files, then transformed into the proper form for `config.edn`.

-- The contents of `macro.clj` files are copied as-is into `logseq/config.edn` under the `:macros` mapping, under their `:<name-of-module>` key.
+- The contents of a `macro.clj` file are copied as-is into `logseq/config.edn` within the `:macros` mapping, under the `:<name-of-module>` key.
   ```clojure
   ;; File: config.edn
   {:macros
    {:<name-of-module> FILE-CONTENT}}
   ```
+  An example of this is [progress-bar/macro.clj](./modules/progress-bar/macro.clj).

-- The contents of `macro.query.clj` files are first transformed so that they create an advanced query inside the macro.
-Logseq requires a blank line before the query block, and for all strings and backslashes to be escaped for this to work.
-The purpose of this transformation is to allow you to write a normal Clojure source file and have these requirements handled for you.
+- The contents of a `macro.query.clj` file is transformed such that it creates an advanced query _inside_ the macro.
+Embedding advanced queries in a macro is enabled by inserting a blank line before the query block and escaping double quotes and backslash characters within (thanks to [this comment](https://discuss.logseq.com/t/is-it-possible-with-macros-to-run-a-db-query-for-a-block-id-an-build-the-embed-block-id-inside-a-page/20952/16?u=iant) in the Logseq forums).
+This transformation allows queries to be written as Clojure source files, with these requirements handled automatically.
 An example transformation looks like this:

   Source:
   ```clojure